pganalyze/pganalyze-docs/explain/other-nodes/bitmap-and.md

 **Description:**

-Generate the intersection of the results of sub-plans.
+Generate a bitmap of the intersection of two physical row location bitmaps (that is, only locations that occur in both bitmaps).
+The bitmaps can come from Bitmap Index Scans or other BitmapOr or BitmapAnd child nodes.

+Note that, due to internal implementation limitations, BitmapAnd nodes do not track the number of rows they produce.
+Their row count will always be listed as "Unknown" and they will not be flagged as mis-estimates.